 This is not simply a matter of tracking bears using dogs.
 Rather the dogs are used to locate and then pursue bears until they “tree” to escape from their pursuers (this method does not work for brown bears but hounds can be used for the tracking and pursuit of brown bears).
 It is a relatively simple matter for a hunter to kill a treed bear.
 This form of hunting can be extremely stressful for the bears being chased.
 The method also risks separating mothers from their cubs leading to the false impression on the hunter’s part that the bear has no young and is therefore fair game.

 Snares and traps

-A number of types of trap and snare can be legally used to hunt bears in various countries, states and provinces.
+Various types of trap and snare can be legally used to hunt bears in some countries, states and provinces.
 Traps are totally arbitrary and cause stress to the bears they capture, particularly if a mother with cubs is caught.
 They can cause injuries to bears, or the animal may injure itself in trying to escape from the device.
 There is a significant danger that a trapped bear may be attacked by another animal, typically another bear, or in the case of a mother that its cubs will be predated whilst it is trapped.
 Further problems will arise in attempting a release if the bear caught is not suitable to be hunted (for example, a mother with cubs or a cub itself).
 Such problems can result in a fatality to the bear or, in the case of a cub, to its mother.